My life has been in media — music, newspapers, online, books, investing and education. (Here’s my CV, if you’re interested.)

 I spent a fair amount of time in Japan, and am a non-resident senior fellow at the Cyber Civilization Research Center at Keio University in Tokyo.

-I also write articles and commentary, including occasional paid online pieces for Slate Magazine’s Future Tense, Nikkei Asia, and Medium.
-I write for myself here (and post a lot on Twitter, too).
+I also write articles and commentary, including occasional paid online pieces for Slate Magazine’s Future Tense, Nikkei Asia, Medium and even LinkedIn.
+My personal blog is here, and often contains cross-posted pieces I publish elsewhere.

 My first book, We the Media: Grassroots Journalism by the People, for the People (2004 and 2006; O’Reilly Media), is still on the market and still selling — and, as has been the case since publication, available for free download under a Creative Commons copyright license.
 The book has been translated into many foreign languages, including Japanese, Chinese, Portuguese, Korean and Arabic.
 (When it was first published in Japan, that country’s most popular weekly magazine, Aera, put me on the cover, which was quite an experience!)